sek034/Predicting-Minutes-Taken-for-Different-Recipes/README.md

 - **Significance Level**: 0.05

+To perform the permutation test, we calculated the inital RMSE for each group using the actual data.
+We then shuffled the `minutes` values between two groups, and the RMSEs are recalculated for these permuted groups.

+**Permutation Testing Result**:
+Our permutation test resulted in a p-value of **0.0**, which is *less* than our significance level, 0.05.
+Therefore, we have a strong evidence to ***reject*** the null hypothesis.
+This ***suggests*** that the model's performance is not the same across the two groups: recipes that take longer than an hour and those that take 60 minutes or less.

 However, we can not be completely certain when drawing conclusions, therefore these findings merely indicate that our model is **()**; they do not represent a firm conclusion for entire unseen data.